spenserblack/steamdown/packages/steamdown/README.md

 ### Images

-Images are *not* supported, render to links.
+Images are *not* supported.
+They render to links.
 For example, `![example](/image.png)` becomes `[url=/image.png]example[/url]`.

 ### Underlines (`[u]`)